SystemsGenetics/KINC.R/README.md

 ## Installation

 Clone this repository and start R in the cloned directory.
-The execute the following in the R command-line:
+Then execute the following in the R command-line:
 ```
 library('devtools')
 install()